rewindio/github-action-ecr/README.md

 # github-action-ecs-deploy

-This is a reusable workflow that both publishes images to ECR and deploys them to ECS.
+This is a reusable workflow that both publishes images to ECR and deploys them to ECS via terraform.

-This deployment is opinionated and only renders a single container definition at a time.
-Rendering multiple container definitions in a single deploy is possible but challenging given the constraints of reusable workflows in GitHub Actions.

 ## Example usage